Counterexamples (WritePhilosophy Guide)

 There are two viable routes to take in the face of a counterexample:

-1. Show that the apparent counterexample is not a true counterexample (and furthermore, that all similar counterexamples are not true counterexamples either!)
+1. Show that the apparent counterexample is not a true counterexample (and furthermore, that this is based on a misconception of some kind and thus it won’t be possible to make simple modifications to the counterexample either!)

 2. Modify your claim/argument to avoid or accommodate the counterexample.